- Who am I? - Level I

 Each school is allowed only ONE entry of two to twenty students for Chinese.
 The performance should reflect the culture of a foreign country and should fall within the categories of singing, a presentation, a dramatic excerpt from a play in the target language, or an original skit performed in the target language.
 The performance should not exceed 10 minutes and must be memorized.
 No speakers or microphones will be allowed.

 Students will be judged on cultural authenticity, fluency, pronunciation, delivery (projection, blocking, style), dramatic interpretation, quality of memorization, and overall smoothness of presentation and technical execution.

 - Art Competition: Paintings, Drawings, Poster Art, & Sculptures Competition - All Levels

-Each school is allowed only ONE competitor from each language.
+Each school is allowed one competitor for Chinese.
 Entries will be judged on quality of craftsmanship, creativity, cultural relevance, and originality.

 - TikTok-Style Video - All Levels

 The general format for the videos is based on TikTok.
 That is, the videos should grab the viewer’s interest and get them to “like” it.
 The videos for this competition, however, should be 30-45 seconds in length (under 30 or over 45 seconds will result in disqualification).
 And while the entertainment value of your actions and the quality of self-presentation will be taken into account, the chief criteria will be the quantity and quality of your speech in the language you are learning.
 In other words, be chatty, but so that your viewer can understand you.
 The perspective of your judges will be that of a native speaker your age, who wants to understand you, but also expects to be impressed or entertained.